ultibohub/Tools/README.md

 Some of these are already included in the Ultibo core installer package, see the readme in each folder for additional information.

-The source is available by downloading or cloning this repository, from the releases tab you can download a zip file containing pre compiled binaries for each tool.
+The source is available by downloading or cloning this repository, to download a zip file containing precompiled binaries for each tool go to the releases page https://github.com/ultibohub/Tools/releases

 Current tools and utilities: